Business Loans for Salons

 These loans are designed for covering the day-to-day expenses of running a salon.
 Things like payroll, keeping products in stock, equipment maintenance, and other expenses can add up fast, especially if you’re hit with an unexpected utility bill or an important piece of equipment breaks down.

 Like term loans, you’ll need to have two months of business under your belt to qualify.
-Working capital loans also require a credit rating of 650 and a minimum monthly income of $10,000.
+Working capital financing also requires a credit rating of 650 and a minimum monthly income of $10,000.

 If you meet those conditions, you can get up to $1,000,000 at a rate between 9% and 45%.
 These loans can be repaid on terms of up to 36 months.
 Whatever kind of expenses you’re looking to cover, a working capital loan can help.